Join us for the

 Thanks for attending our Annual Meeting

 Use your Merchant Discount card at over 50 merchants in our area.
 Yellow 2019 Merchant Discount cards were sent to new members in January.
-Be sure to keep our Merchants List on hand so you can take advantage of every discount!
+We have just added two new merchants – Friendly Flowers and Indigo Mermaid.
+And we are pleased to announce that Hubcaps Cruze-In Café is now open at 2420 W. Picacho Ave.
+Check out our Merchants List so you can take advantage of every discount!

 The Picacho Hills Master Landscape/Streetscape project began on August 29, 2017.
 Here is the latest report, prepared by Mike Slover, Landscape Chair, for the 2019 Annual Meeting.